skip to main content

 Arrow Player deals and promotions

-We don’t see any active deals from Arrow Player, but its 30-day free trial is one of the most generous around.
+We don’t see any active deals from Arrow Player, but its 14-day free trial is twice what you get from other streaming services.

 Arrow Player plans and pricing